-- 3.8.5 Once the relevant bodywork surfaces are defined in accordance with Article 3.8.4, apertures, any of which may adjoin or overlap each other, may be added for the following purposes only: - Single apertures either side of the car centre line for the purpose of exhaust exits.
-These apertures may have a combined area of no more than 50,000mm2 when projected onto the surface itself.
-No point on an aperture may be more than 350mm from any other point on the aperture. - b) Apertures either side of the car centre line for the purpose of allowing suspension members and driveshafts to protrude through the bodywork.
+- 3.8.5 Once the relevant bodywork surfaces are defined in accordance with Article 3.8.4, apertures, any of which may adjoin or overlap each other, may be added for the purpose of allowing suspension members and driveshafts to protrude through the bodywork.
 Only one aperture may be added for each suspension member and no such aperture may have an area greater than 12,000 mm2 when projected onto the surface itself.
 No point on an aperture may be more than 200mm from any other point on the aperture. - 3.8.6 The impact absorbing structures defined by Article 15.5.2 must be fully enclosed by bodywork, such that no part of the impact structure is in contact with the external air flow.
-When cut by a longitudinal vertical plane, the bodywork enclosing these impact structures must not form closed sections in the region between 450mm and 875mm forward of the rear edge of the cockpit template. - 3.8.7 With the exception of a transparent windscreen, antenna or pitot tubes, no bodywork higher than the highest point of the secondary roll structure will be permitted forward of it.
+When cut by a longitudinal vertical plane, the bodywork enclosing these impact structures must not form closed sections in the region between 450mm and 875mm forward of the rear edge of the cockpit template.